Teplitsa/Leyka/README.txt

 10. События Google Analytics

 == Changelog ==

+= 2.2.7.2 =
+ * New: full support for WP 4.3 is achieved.
+ * Fix: storing of total funded amount for each campaign is greatly optimized.
+ * Fix: Donations export algorythm is optimised to require much less of the memory to work.

 = 2.2.7.1 =
  * Fix: fixed the bug with gateways & PMs list in Payment Settings page.